Code-Institute-Submissions/davidb3rgqvist-project2/README.md

 - Figma for wireframes
 - ChatGPT - for AI assistance
 - Photoshop for image editing
-- Adobe illustrator for graphic elements
+- Adobe express for image content

 ## Future Features

 We plan to enhance the website with the following features:

 - More languages.
-- Option to listen to the correct word.
+- Filter option to be able the practice the words the the user  finds harder.
 - Top ten user highscore.
 - 3d effect when flipping the flashcards.